ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

     * Set Default Service Endpoint.
         * Command: `endpoint-url`
           * Parameters:
-            *  `--list` displays what the current default Service Endpoint is set to.
-If it has not been set, will be empty.
+            *  `--list` displays the current default Service Endpoint, if it has been set.
+Otherwise, it will be empty.
-            *  `--url some.end.point.url` will change the Service Endpoint to what ever has been given, and update the region accordingly.
+            *  `--url some.end.point.url` will change the Service Endpoint to the value as given.
             *  `--clear` removes the default Service Endpoint URL that has been set.

 ## Copy object from bucket